Back to top

 Transitioning to a senior role typically involves:

-1. Gaining 5+ years of experience
+1. Building 5+ years of practical, varied experience

-3. Taking on leadership responsibilities in projects
+3. Taking on leadership responsibilities in real projects

-4. Mentoring junior developers
+4. Mentoring junior and mid-level developers

 Faqs Your Burning Questions Answered